pingcap/tidb-operator/en/use-auto-failover.md

  tikvFailoverPeriod: 5m
  # tidb failover period default(5m)
  tidbFailoverPeriod: 5m
+ # tiflash failover period default(5m)
+ tiflashFailoverPeriod: 5m
 ```

-By default, `pdFailoverPeriod`, `tikvFailoverPeriod` and `tidbFailoverPeriod` are set to be 5 minutes, which is the waiting timeout after an instance failure is identified.
+By default, `pdFailoverPeriod`, `tikvFailoverPeriod`, `tiflashFailoverPeriod` and `tidbFailoverPeriod` are set to be 5 minutes, which is the waiting timeout after an instance failure is identified.
 After this time, TiDB Operator begins the automatic failover process.

 ## Automatic failover policies